Adroiti/docs-for-code-review-tools/Cppcheck/suspiciousEqualityComparison.md

 ## Description

-Found suspicious equality comparison.
+Suspicious equality comparison.
 Did you intend to assign a value instead?

 ## Further Reading